dotnet/maui/README.md

 ## FAQ
 Here are some frequently asked questions about Xamarin.Essentials, but be sure to read our full [FAQ on our Wiki](https://github.com/xamarin/Essentials/wiki#feature-faq).

-### Where are the interfaces?
-Some developers prefer an interface based programming model for dependency injection and testing of code.
-Xamarin.Essentials does not offer any interfaces and delivers straight API access via direct classes and static properties/methods.
-There are many reasons that Xamarin.Essentials is architected this way that include performance, simplicity, and ease of use.
-We also consider Xamarin.Essentials a core API of the platform just like System classes, HttpClient, and our platform bindings.

-Additionally, we found most developers create their own interfaces even when using a library that have interfaces.
-They do this so they have control over the APIs they actually use, which may be a very small percentage of the overall APIs in the library.
-Creating your own `IXamarinEssentials` and exposing only the methods and properties you would like to use gives you more flexibility as Xamarin.Essentials grows and adds additional APIs.
-Using this type of architecture will enable you to both have dependency injection and work with unit testing.

-### Does Xamarin.Essentials replace plugins?
-Plugins offer a wide variety of cross-platform APIs for developers to use in their applications.
-Plugins will still continue to grow and flourish as they can offer a wider range of APIs and handle unique scenarios that Xamarin.Essentials may not offer including additional platform support or add features unique to a single platform.

 ## License
 Please see the [License](LICENSE).